jacomoelLTU/sos-ngac/README.md

 1) Clone this repository to run the project natively.
 Alternatively, you download the application executables from the latest release of this repository.
 2) Start the NGAC server in JSON response mode by running the command ``./ngac-server -j`` in the ngac root folder.
 3) Load and set the correct policy file by navigating to the ``sos-ngac-demo`` folder and executing the ``demo.sh`` file.
 Check that the server returns the correct response to each test case.
 4) If you're using the application executables in the provided release, then the following step is not necessary.
-However, if you plan on running this project natively, then navigate to the root foolder of this reposity and download the necessary dependencies:
+However, if you plan on running this project natively, then navigate to the root folder of this reposity and download the necessary dependencies:

 ```
 mvn install
 ```
-A successful install will result in the following response:
+A successful installation will result in the following response:

 ![mvn install image](doc/mvninstall.png?raw=true "mvn install")